Type as Image

 —using the scanner

 Resist over complicating your letterforms or compositions.
 You will have the opportunity to layer colors on the RISO.
 Focus on experimenting with familiar and unfamiliar ways of working and manipulating the letterform.
+If you are having a good time, you are doing it right.

 How to document your paper experiments: